tetrapod00/godot-docs/tutorials/scripting/debug/debugger_panel.rst

 lines also appear, with the left side being a CPU framegraph and the right side being a GPU framegraph.

-Click **Stop** to finish profiling, which will keep the results visible but frozen in place.
+Click :btn:`Stop` to finish profiling, which will keep the results visible but frozen in place.
 Results remain visible after stopping the running project, but not after exiting the editor.